 You would think that chicken broth is hard to make, but it is really just a matter of changing the way you do things.
 It is really not extra work at all, if you work it into your cooking routine.

 Many cooks save their vegetable and chicken scraps just for making chicken broth.
 You can have a ziploc freezer bag set aside just for your broth fixings.
-Then you can make it at your convenience.
+Then you can make your chicken broth at your own convenience.

 Step by Step Canning Video